 - Chili Pepper.
 Optional but adds a subtle spicy kick.
 I recommend Korean chilies, fresno chilies, or jalapenos.

-- Add noodles to sauce and mix well.
+- Dress noodles.
+Add chewy buckwheat noodles to the sauce and mix well.

 Watch how to make it: